 2. Listing locations, types and serial numbers of equipment on which the Software is run.

-8. Audit rights: Reckon may also audit the number of copies of the Software in use or possession by you, the equipment on which the Software is installed or used and the number of users using the Software.
+8. Audit rights: Reckon may also audit the number of copies of the Software in use or possession by you, the equipment on which the Software is installed or used and the number of users using the Software and your use of the Software in accordance with these Licence terms.
 Audits will be conducted in your normal business hours, or upon reasonable prior written notice, at Reckon’s expense.
 If the audit reveals underpaid or unpaid fees due to Reckon, you will be invoiced for them based on Reckon’s then current price list, and if these exceed 5% of the licence fees you have already paid, you will also be invoiced for the cost of the audit.

 3. Back-up and data retention